Tutorial: Upgrade Kubernetes in AKS hybrid

 Get-AksHciCluster

-The output shows the Kubernetes versions and operating systems that the version is available on.
+The output shows the Kubernetes versions and operating systems on which the version is available.
 You can see that there are more upgrade versions available.
-However, when upgrading clusters, you cannot skip versions.
+However, when upgrading clusters, you can't skip versions.
 For example, v1.18.xx --> v1.19.xx is allowed, but v1.18.xx --> v1.20.xx is not.

 To update the Kubernetes version, run the following command: